 Rather than signing two ASL words seven and day separately, numeral incorporation is used in one inflected ASL word seven-day for "seven days".

 Some classifiers can be pluralized.
 For example, [L] the upright 1-handshape classifier can represent a standing person, pen, stick or another.
-By changing this handshape to "2" or "V", this classifier then can represent two persons (standing), two sticks (horizontal orientation), and so on.
+By changing this handshape to "2" or "V", this classifier then can represent two persons, two sticks (horizontal orientation), and so on.

-For example, inflecting or modulating a regular verb [L] fly (plane), the signer uses both hands alternating few times, which means, [R] fly frequently, fly many times, or several busy flights.
+For example, inflecting or modulating a regular verb (video above) FLY-plane, the signer uses both hands alternating few times, which means, (video below) fly frequently, fly many times, or several busy flights.

-Based on the [L] regular sign-word find, the Signer reduplicates it, which becomes a plural.
-Inflecting or modulating this regular sign-word [L] find, the Signer uses both hands alternating few times, which now means [R] find out more and more or discover many things.
+Inflecting or modulating this regular sign-word [L] find, the signer uses both hands alternating few times, which now means [R] find out more and more or discover many things.